ephraimduncan/awesome-developer-dictionary/README.md

 - **compiler**: a program that translates computer code written in one programming language into another language.
 - **components**: independent and reusable bits of code that work in isolation and returns HTML via a render function. _see [web components](#W)_
 - **control flow**: the order in which individual statements, instructions or function calls of an imperative program are executed.
+- **CSV**: Plain-text files used to better organize large amounts of data.

 ## D